ra559/cis106/_week_report/wr1.md

 <hr>

-## Special Note:
+### Regarding Late submissions
+Late submissions will be penalized 20 points.
+See blackboard for due date

+### Special Note Regarding the final exam:
+* You will be required to use markdown during your final exam.
 * The final exam is in person.
 * The exam is performance based and will require access to a Linux Virtual Machine.
 * If you do not have a laptop/computer you can bring to school, a Linux Computer will be made available to you.
-There is a limited availability therefore let me know as soon as possible if you will be needing a computer for the final exam.